 Economic forecasts are provided primarily by Consensus Economics, the Economist Intelligence Unit, and the OECD.

 - Consensus Economics undertakes monthly and bi-monthly surveys of over 350 prominent economists to obtain their 2 year forecasts and views on most nations.
 The forecasts are normally updated monthly, around the middle of the month, except for Latin American countries which are updated every two months.
-For more information, enter 150Z 83 in the "Program Number" area in the main window.
 Only limited series are included in our subscription.
 Only previous 4 years are retained.

 - The Economist Intelligence Unit forecasts are normally updated monthly, in the second week on a rotating three month cycle.
 In general each series is stored as an annual time series beginning in the mid-1980s and ending four years from the present.
 Data prior to the current year are actual historical figures and data for the current year and the upcoming four years are forecast figures.
 When a new forecast is received, the old forecast is discarded.
 Most nations are covered.
-For more information, enter 150Z 84 in the "Program Number" area in the main window.
 Princeton has a full subscription directly to EIU Market Indicators and Forecasts.

 - The OECD Economic Outlook is normally updated every six months, at the end of June and the end of December.
 The OECD member states as well as some specialized regions are covered.
 Forecasts are for the current year plus the next year.
-For more information, enter 150Z 86 in the "Program Number" area in the main window.
 Princeton has a full subscription directly in the OECD iLibrary .

 Things to Remember:

 - Forecasts predict into the future.
-The download program assumes one is going to the present, unless one specifies otherwise.
+The EXCEL api assumes one is going to the present, unless one specifies otherwise.
 Use an appropriate future end date.